Fall 2009: R685 Topical Seminar

 Notes on Additional Resources:

-Alternative syllabus: You can skip all the above readings and, instead, read one chapter per week from my most recent book now in review.
+Alternative syllabus: You can skip all the above readings and, instead, read one chapter per week from both volumes of my most recent book review.
 If interested, just ask me for a copy.
 If you want to read both my book and the articles of this class, I would offer bonus points (to be negotiated).